surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Usage of #math#plugin# for Grid View

 Plugin operators provides complete authority on creation,edition and deletion of raw data.
 It allows customization of data using JavaScript API language  as per the business requirement.
-_biCalculation.pluginData.raw  holds the Raw JSON data and can be transformed as per the requirement.e data
+_biCalculation.pluginData.raw  holds the Raw JSON data and can be transformed as per the requirement.

 ## Arithmetic & Logical operations on Data Fields